pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

 ## Import or migrate from GCS to TiDB Cloud

-If your organization is using TiDB Cloud as a service on Google Cloud, you can use Google Cloud Storage (GCS) as a staging area for importing or migrating data into TiDB Cloud.
+If your organization is using TiDB Cloud as a service on Google Cloud Platform (GCP), you can use Google Cloud Storage (GCS) as a staging area for importing or migrating data into TiDB Cloud.

 ### Prerequisites

 Before migrating data from GCS to TiDB Cloud, ensure the following:

-- You have administrator access to your corporate-owned s account.
+- You have administrator access to your corporate-owned GCP account.
 - You have administrator access to the TiDB Cloud Management Portal.

 ### Step 1.
 Create a GCS bucket and prepare source data files

-1. Create a GCS bucket in your corporate-owned Google Cloud account.
+1. Create a GCS bucket in your corporate-owned GCP account.

     For more information, see [Creating storage buckets](https://cloud.google.com/storage/docs/creating-buckets) in the Google Cloud Storage documentation.